India and Pakistan drawn in same group at T20 World Cup 2026

 England and West Indies, both twice winners, will face first-timers Italy and Asian sides Bangladesh and Nepal in Group C.

-New Zealand, South Africa, Afghanistan, Canada and United Arab Emirates make up Group D.
+New Zealand, South Africa, Afghanistan, Canada and the United Arab Emirates make up Group D.